s0me0ther/btc-e.com-chat-expander/README.md

 - able to set color for texts of users

 ## known issues
-- expanded not able to use user options correct
+create one in github to let me know!

 ## todolist:
 - option for opacity when enlarged
 - option for smiley replacement (right now btc-e doesnt show the images)
 - option to reset all chat expander variables

-## donate if u like
+## donate:
 * Bitcoin: 18T2ayBngGrnadkpYeiAdBtze5jtTFAg52
 * Litecoin: LYvdwPSXG74NUnXFyH4tej4Xmy9jvrY9HS